RohithSachdeva/RohithSachdeva/README.md

 Skills: React / Javascript / Node.js / HTML / CSS / Python

-- 🔭 I’m currently working on private projects using React-Redux and Google Firebase
+- 🔭 I’m currently working on private projects using React-Redux and Code Challenges
-- 🌱 I’m currently improving my understanding of Redux and problem solving skills in Python
+- 🌱 I’m currently improving my problem solving skills in Python and learning the basics of AWS
 - 📫 How to reach me: LinkedIn